 I want to raise a few local issues.
-I have the privilege of being the Member of Parliament for Alton Towers—I suspect many Members have visited Oblivion and Nemesis and have enjoyed their trips to Alton Towers.
+I have the privilege of being the Member of Parliament for Alton Towers—I suspect many Members have visited Oblivion and Nemesis there, and have enjoyed their trips.
 Alton Towers has been open this year.
 It has been fantastic.
 I have been a couple of times with my family and we have been able to really enjoy the rollercoasters and the feeling of being in this great place of fun.
-It is so grateful for the VAT cut and the fact that it has been extended, but it really wants to see that continue.
-It wants to see support for businesses like Alton Towers so that it can continue.
+Alton Towers, is so grateful for the VAT cut and the fact that it has been extended, but it really wants to see that continue; it wants to see support for businesses like itself so that it can survive.
 Having lost out on the school trip season and so many other parts of the season, it wants to make sure that it can extend its season and get support where it needs it.

 On sporting events, we must get fans back.
 That is absolutely something I miss so much.
-Not being able to go to the Etihad and watch my beloved Manchester City score goals is a great trauma for me, so please can we get them back?
-We must also get support for freelancers and sole traders—that is absolutely vital.
+Not being able to go to the Etihad and watch my beloved Manchester City score goals is a great trauma for me, so please can we get fans back?
+We must also provide support for freelancers and sole traders—that is absolutely vital.